-This doesn’t mean he has an obsession with inspecting hotel bedrooms (believe us, if we had a pound for every hotel room we’ve ever seen!) rather, he much prefers to get under the skin of a destination rather than slavishly follow the well-worn tourist trails.
+Ali founded Artisan on the principle that his favourite holiday experiences, have always been in the company of local people, meaning he can get under the skin or the destinations.
 This, he realised, is what happens when we at Artisan Travel set out with local tourism experts to explore the place where they live and work.
-Basically, they are the guys with the key insider information so we simply listen, learn and strive to pass on the absolute best of any given country to our clients.
+Basically, they are the guys with the key insider information, so we simply listen, learn and strive to pass on the absolute best of any given country to our clients.

-Ali’s favourite country is probably Finland and he returns time and time again to the tiny town of Luosto just north of the Arctic Circle.
-Over the years, he has made some great friends there and enjoys nothing more than dog sledding or snowmobiling or skiing or searching for the Northern Lights or simply eating and drinking with his Finnish chums Jukka and Juha-Pekka (although, with typical British reserve, Ali still struggles with that naked in the sauna malarkey).
+Ali’s favourite country is probably Finland and he returns time and time again.
+Over the years, he has made some great friends there and enjoys nothing more than dog sledding or snowmobiling or skiing or searching for the Northern Lights or simply eating and drinking with his Finnish chums.

-• Snowmobiling with Harriniva's owner Maria Pietikainnen about 10 years ago.
+• Snowmobiling with Harriniva's owner about 15 years ago.
 It was the first time I'd ever been snowmobiling, racing across frozen lakes, negotiating the tricky trails through the snow.

 • Feeding the reindeer at Utsjoki.
 Wild, rugged and wonderful with no less than three sacred fells, you wouldn't want to get lost if the weather turned bad in the wilderness surrounding Utsjoki.
 However, joining a local reindeer herder - who knows the terrain like the back of his hand - as he calls in his herd at feeding team is a thought-provoking experience.....how tough are the Sámi people to have lived here with their herds for centuries?